 While there is no silver bullet to fit every situation, the one thing we all can agree upon is the need to have ample data—real-time and historical—readily available to factually evaluate the performance of your campaign.
 While some campaigns can take time to gain traction, in other cases, changes may need to be made to increase the conversion of your targeted audiences.

 To arm your team with the needed objective data and offset subjective feedback, teams should identify a solution that captures, consolidates, and presents traffic data from across your platforms.
 Data can then be presented and pivoted, and teams can “drill down” to identify areas of improvement—backed by numbers—before it’s too late.

-It’s a given that every marketing team has its own strategies, tactics, and suite of tools to launch and manage their ad campaigns.
+It’s a given that every marketing team has its own strategies, tactics, and suite of tools to launch and manage its ad campaigns.
 There are also often various publisher relationships across several verticals that need to be monitored and evaluated.
 But how likely is it that all of these reporting systems, datasets, and tools integrate with one another, especially with something as important as ad fraud detection and monitoring campaign performance?
-And with spending for marketing automation tools expected to reach $25.1 billion annually by 2023, this problem is only going to get more pronounced..
+And with spending for marketing automation tools expected to reach $25.1 billion annually by 2023, this problem is only going to get more pronounced.